VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-the-power-of-map.md

 `map` will go through every number, increase it and put it in a new array which brings `increased_numbers` back into existence.
 Even though `increased_numbers` is something we made, we didn't create it out nowhere, we didn't magically invent `43`, `70` and `74`.
 All we did was describe a relation between those numbers and our `favorite_numbers`.

-Is that the whole history?
+So, is that the whole history?
 Are functors just arrays?
-The answer to that is a big no. Arrays are just a freakishly convenient way to ilustrate a common use of functors.
+The answer to that is a big no. Arrays are just a freakishly convenient way to illustrate a common use of functors.
 This leaves a question in the air.

 ## How do you recognize them?